Gaussian and non-Gaussian processes of zero power variation: Gaussian case

-Here, when we take the expectation $\mathbf{E}$, all terms vanish since we have odd functions of $M$ for $k$ even thanks to the term $\mbox{sgn}^{k+1} \left( M\right) $, and odd functions of $N$ for $k$ even thanks to the term $N^{m-k}$.
-I.e. the term corresponding to $A$ is entirely null when $m$ is even. \end{proof}
+Here, when we take the expectation $\mathbf{E}$, all terms vanish since we have odd functions of $M$ for $k$ even thanks to the term $\mbox{sgn}^{k+1} \left( M\right) $, and odd functions of $N$ for $k$ odd thanks to the term $N^{m-k}$.
+I.e. the term corresponding to $A$ is entirely null when $m$ is even.
+The term $B^{\prime}$ is null since we have no error terms in the Taylor expansion.
+The estimation of the term $B$ in Step 1.2 above applied when $m$ is an integer.
+The proof of the theorem is finished. \end{proof}